ketanj363/frontend-project/README.md

-In the reposetory i ahev done  javascript  Mini project for the practice
+In the reposetory i have done  javascript  Mini project for the practice